 Introduction To Web Services Interview Questions and Answers

 A web service is an application that is accessed over the internet.
 It enables communication or exchanging information between two applications.
-It works on a client-server model, where clients can access easily over the internet.
+It works on a client-server model, where clients can access it easily over the internet.
 Web services use XML which is readily available on the internet as well as private networks.
 Their architecture includes SOAP (Simple Object Access Protocol), WSDL(Web Services Description Language), RESTful web services, etc.

 Let us have a look at the Web Services Interview Questions :